-Every year, ERIM hosts the ERIM Awards ceremony and luncheon to honour institute members who stand out through excellent performance.
+Every year, ERIM hosts the ERIM Awards ceremony to honour institute members who stand out through excellent performance.

 - Award for Outstanding Performance by a Young Researcher

 - Top Article Award

 - Open Science Award